 x.
 Overachievement affects your relationships with your partner, family and friends.
 As you are always busy with your work, you can never manage to spend quality time with your loved ones.

 xi.
 You often work long hours and are often the first one to reach your workplace and the last one to leave.

 xii.
 You are always running against time.
 You find yourself running constantly from one task to the other and hence you are unable to find any work-life balance.

 If you can identify with most of the signs of an overachiever mentioned above, then there are certain things you can do to deal with it.

-Here are a few steps that will help you to succeed and accomplish goals without affecting your health, well-being, relationships, and life.
+Here are a few steps that will help you to succeed and accomplish goals without affecting your mental and physical health, well-being, relationships, and life.

 1. Step back and question yourself